hashicorp/terraform-provider-vault/website/docs/r/transform_transformation.html.md

 * `templates` - (Optional) Templates configured for transformation.
 * `tweak_source` - (Optional) The source of where the tweak value comes from.
 Only valid when in FPE mode.
 * `type` - (Optional) The type of transformation to perform.

+## Tutorials

+Refer to the [Codify Management of Vault Enterprise Using Terraform](https://learn.hashicorp.com/tutorials/vault/codify-mgmt-enterprise) tutorial for additional examples of configuring data transformation using the Transform secrets engine.